saurabhpagar49/saurabhpagar49/README.md

 I'm
 Full Stack Web Developer
-The crossover between design and programming has always been of interest to me, I've been lucky enough to work alongside some talented teams on a number of high profile websites.
-I have a wide range of skills that include back-end development using open source technologies (NodeJs, Python), design (working closely with designers), front-end development (React, Angular9, ReactJs, HTML5, CSS3, Javascript, Responsive, UX), Server Administrator(AWS, GCP, Azure),database(MongoDB,cassendra,Mysql), CI/CD(Docker, kubernetes)
+The crossover between design and programming has always been of interest to me, I've been lucky enough to get chance to learn from some talented teams on a number of high profile websites.
+I am learning wider range of skills that include back-end development using open source technologies (NodeJs, Python), design, front-end development (React, Angular9, ReactJs, HTML5, CSS3, Javascript, Responsive, UX),database(MongoDB,cassendra,Mysql)

 ![Visitor Count](https://profile-counter.glitch.me/saurabhpagar49/count.svg)